The Monk: Adaptations

 Luis Buñuel and Jean-Claude Carrière attempted to film a version of The Monk in the 1960s, but the project was halted due to lack of funds.
 Buñuel's friend, the Greek director Ado Kyrou, used this script as the basis for his 1972 film version.
 Le Moine (English The Monk) boasted an international cast with Franco Nero in the title role.
 The film also starred Nathalie Delon, Eliana de Santis, Nadja Tiller and Nicol Williamson.

+BBC Radio 4 broadcast a two-hour audio adaptation by Allan McClelland in December 1985, with Michael Pennington as Ambrosio and Sorcha Cussack as Rosario/Matilda.
+It was rebroadcast on BBC Radio 4 Extra in 2025.

 Juan Tovar, Mexican author, wrote a theatrical adaptation "El Monje" in 1986.
 It was originally planned as an interlude to his work The manuscript found in Saragossa (adaptation of the novel of the same name by Jan Potocki).

 In 1990 The Monk was produced by Celtic Films.
 It starred Paul McGann as the title character, and was written and directed by Francisco Lara Polop.

 Grant Morrison and Klaus Janson's 1990 DC Comics graphic novel Batman: Gothic relies heavily and overtly upon The Monk, combined with elements of Don Giovanni, as the inspiration for the plot.

 A film adaption, The Monk, was made by French-German director Dominik Moll in 2011.
 It was shot in Santes Creus, Girona and Madrid and stars Vincent Cassel, Déborah François, Geraldine Chaplin, and Sergi López.
 Shooting was scheduled for 12 weeks in April 2010.
 The film released in France on 13 July 2011, and in the UK on 27 April 2012.

 A stage adaptation by Benji Sperring for Tarquin Productions ran at Baron's Court Theatre, London, from 16 October to 3 November 2012.

 One of the three fictional films shown in the 2022 video game Immortality is an adaptation of the novel, called Ambrosio.